 When you come to think of it, the word itself is just odd.
 PRO-LIFE.
 Someone who supports LIFE.
 I never met someone who was dead being pro-life?
 I mean if you are breathing chances are you are pro-life (yes, we have sadly the exception of millions who take their own life and its a sadness of its own).

-However, when I experienced my third loss of my unborn baby late in the second trimester, I experiences a different meaning of being pro-life/openness to life.
+However, when I experienced my third loss of my unborn baby late in the second trimester, I experience a different meaning of being pro-life/openness to life.
 I had to deliver this silent baby into my arms for a short time but forever in my heart.
-God’s love and presences during one of the 2 hardest time in my life (so far) was so overwhelming beautiful.
+God’s love and presences during one of the 2 hardest times in my life (so far) were so overwhelmingly beautiful.
 This occurred during the start of Holy Week 2012 and to unit my suffering of losing my son with Mary was a gift in many ways from God.

-It was only 16 months later , that I had to experiences this openness to death yet again after losing another sweet baby boy, Juan Diego (his due date was December 12th).
-During this time, I had come across a book that had a great impact of my healing beside God’s grace and prayers from family and friends, After Miscarriage: A Catholic Woman’s Companion to Healing & Hope .
-Words have such power to bring healing and comfort to others and the stories and comfort in this book was amazing.
+It was only 16 months later, that I had to experiences this openness to death yet again after losing another sweet baby boy, Juan Diego (his due date was December 12th).
+During this time, I had come across a book that had a great impact of my healing beside God’s grace and prayers from family and friends, After Miscarriage: A Catholic Woman’s Companion to Healing & Hope.
+Words have such power to bring healing and comfort to others and the stories and comfort in this book were amazing.

 With the love of Christ,

 Maria Cecilia @HairBows4Life